 Courtesy Villa d’Este

-The first summer home built on the shores of Lake Como in the 16th century, Villa d’Este is not only the best property in the region, but one of the most indulgent waterfront destinations in all of Europe.
+The first summer home built on the shores of Lake Como in the 16th century, Villa d’Este is not only the standout property in the region, but one of the most indulgent waterfront destinations in all of Europe.
 Lounging at the pool, a sparkling hub overlooking the water, is the main pastime here.

 Related: The World’s Best: 22 Ultimate Hotel Villas